sepgh/remember-c/README.md

 ### Double pointer (or more!)

 They are just pointers to another pointer.
-We can derefrence them using a single astrick.
+We can derefrence them (get the value) using a astricks, and you need (N-1) astricks where N is number of pointers.

 Example: